syrinehentati/syrinehentati/README.md

 - `NestJS` `TypeScript` `PostgreSQL` `React` `Gemini API`

 ### [Vibe](https://github.com/syrinehentati/Vibe) — AI Email Agent
-Reads your contact's writing style and writes back in their exact tone.
-Not generic AI.
-Actually them.
-- Tone detection from email history via Gemini AI
+Reads your contact's full email history, detects how they actually write, and generates replies that sound exactly like them, not like AI.
+- Gmail API integration with OAuth 2.0 — fetches full sender history across your entire mailbox
+- Chrome extension that injects directly into Gmail — one click to generate, one click to insert
 - MCP server with SSE transport — plugs directly into AI clients
-- `Python` `FastMCP` `Gemini API` `Pydantic` `Railway`
+- `Python` `FastMCP` `Gemini API` `Pydantic` `Railway` `Chrome Extension` `Gmail API`
 ---

 ## 🛠️ Stack